awslabs/amazon-neptune-tools/export-neptune-to-elasticsearch/readme.md

 This solution uses [_neptune-export_](https://github.com/awslabs/amazon-neptune-tools/tree/master/neptune-export) to export data from your Neptune database.
 We recommend using _neptune-export_ against a static version of your data.
 Either suspend writes to your database while the export is taking place, or run the export against a [snapshot](https://docs.aws.amazon.com/neptune/latest/userguide/backup-restore-create-snapshot.html) or [clone](https://docs.aws.amazon.com/neptune/latest/userguide/manage-console-cloning.html) of your database.

-_neptune-export_ uses long-running queries to generate the metadata and the data files.
+_neptune-export_ uses long-running queries to get data from Neptune.
 You may need to increase the __neptune_query_timeout__ [DB parameter](https://docs.aws.amazon.com/neptune/latest/userguide/parameters.html) in order to run the export solution against large datasets.

 The export process uses SSL to connect to Neptune.
 It currently supports IAM Database Authentication for Gremlin, but not SPARQL.

-## Installation
+### Installation

-  1. Launch the [Neptune-to-ElasticSearch CloudFormation stack](https://s3.amazonaws.com/aws-neptune-customer-samples/neptune-sagemaker/cloudformation-templates/export-neptune-to-elasticsearch/export-neptune-to-elasticsearch.json) for your Region from the table below.
+  1. Launch the [Neptune-to-ElasticSearch CloudFormation stack](https://ianrob-examples.s3-eu-west-1.amazonaws.com/cloudformation-templates/export-neptune-to-elasticsearch/export-neptune-to-elasticsearch.json) for your Region from the table below.

   2. Once the stack has been provisioned, open a terminal and run the __StartExportCommand__ AWS Command Line Interface (CLI) command from the CloudFormation output.
 For example: